Star-Bank-Project/ie-bank-infra-2024/docs/index.md

 #### Backend

 **CI Description**
-The CI pipeline validates the Flask backend API:
+The backend CI pipeline validates the Flask-based API, as defined in ie-bank-backend.yml.
+Key steps include:

-Environment Setup: Python dependencies are installed, including test libraries.
+1. Environment Setup:
-Linting: Static analysis using tools like Flake8.
+Using pip install all python dependencies which are defined in the requirements.txt are to be installed. then the 3 environemnt and their appropriate variables (BACKEND_WEBAPP, DOCKER_REGISTRY_SERVER_URL, IMAGE_NAME, KEY_VAULT_NAME) are defined for all environemnts.

+2. Static Analysis:
+flake8 is implemnetd to enforce Python coding standards and catching potential bugs or syntax issues early.

+3. Unit Testing:
-Unit Testing: Pytest is used for unit tests with PostgreSQL configuration through GitHub secrets.
+  - Unit and Functional Testing: Executes pytest for unit and functional tests to validate core API functionality, using a PostgreSQL test database defined in the workflow.

-Coverage Reports: Generates code coverage reports for validation.
+Coverage Reports:

+after testing the coverage reports are then geneated and uploaded using pytest-cov, ensuring all critical code paths are tested.

-Fixed Issues:
+- Fixed Issues:

-Addressed missing SQLALCHEMY_DATABASE_URI environment variables by properly setting secrets in workflows.
+  - Enhanced test reliability by mocking dependencies and isolating tests.

 **CD Description**
 The CD pipeline builds and deploys the Flask backend as a Docker container: